kpumuk/blog-dmytro/content/stand-with-ukraine.md

   - [Add banners](https://stand-with-ukraine.pp.ua/AddBanner.html) to your OSS projects and profiles.
 See [examples](https://github.com/vshymanskyy/StandWithUkraine#projects-that-standwithukraine).
   - Protest against the war in your city.
   - Demand severe sanctions against Russia and support for Ukraine from your leaders.
-  - Reach out to Ukrainian friends, offer help.
+  - Reach out to Ukrainian friends, and offer help.
 - Boycott Russian businesses:
   - Cancel subscriptions and [stop giving your money to Russian companies](https://stand-with-ukraine.pp.ua/Boycott.html).
-  - Get rid of Russian [software, dependencies and infrastructure](https://stand-with-ukraine.pp.ua/Boycott.html).
+  - Get rid of Russian [software, dependencies, and infrastructure](https://stand-with-ukraine.pp.ua/Boycott.html).
-  - Suffocate Russian economy to limit its ability to fund the war!
+  - Suffocate the Russian economy to limit its ability to fund the war!
 - Resist propaganda:
   - Educate yourself and others on the Russian threat, read [reputable news](https://stand-with-ukraine.pp.ua/WarNews.html).
   - Check out [common misbeliefs](https://stand-with-ukraine.pp.ua/Misconceptions.html).